ARCTIC FOX PRINT | LOOKOUT

 After riding on the snowmobile for 7.5 hrs, we reached our location.
 The next morning, my guide decided to scout the area for wolves.
 He handed me a gun to protect myself in case a polar bear or the wolf pack chose to give me a visit and told me he would be back in 3 hrs.

 I saw his snowmobile turn into a speck and then completely disappeared.
 At first, I felt a little overwhelmed.
 The magnitude of the landscape was so enormous; I felt so small in it.
 Thoughts of what would've happened if my guide got hurt and couldn't make it back to me?
 There were no roads, and I didn't even know the direction we came from.
 How would I get back to civilization?
 Sitting down waiting for him was a bad decision, the more I thought of his return, the more I got nervous.
 I decided to take a walk.
 After walking for about 20 mins, I realized I didn't carry the gun he had given me was the icing on the cake.

 What should I do?
 Should I walk back to get the gun?
 Or should I keep walking and get attacked?
 I stood still looking down for a few minutes thinking.
 Then I realized I was there to photograph wildlife, not hurt them, why would they bother me?
 The only reason why I was getting so nervous was that I was allowing my fears to get the better of me.

 When I looked up, the landscape had changed.
 It was heaven.

 No matter the extreme cold, the Arctic Fox survives and flourishes.
-Not many get to see this amazing creature in person, but through the lens of Wildlife Photographer, Ejaz Khan, we bring you these amazing images.
-Custom fine art photo prints are available for purchase online or you can visit our New York Gallery in person.
+Not many get to see this fantastic creature in person, but through the lens of Wildlife Photographer, Ejaz Khan, we bring you these incredible images.
+Custom fine art photo prints are available for purchase online, or you can visit our New York Gallery in person.

 Watch our Arctic Expedition Short Film.